nickfargo/state/README.md

 ### Inheritance <a name="concepts--inheritance" href="#concepts--inheritance">&#x1f517;</a>

-The state model is a classic tree structure: any state may serve as a **superstate** of one or more **substates**, which express ever greater specificity of their owner’s behavior and condition.
+The state model is a classic tree structure: any state may serve as a **superstate** of one or more **substates**, which express further specificity of their owner’s behavior and condition.

 #### The root state <a name="concepts--inheritance--the-root-state" href="#concepts--inheritance--the-root-state">&#x1f517;</a>
 For every stateful object, a single **root state** is automatically generated, which is the top-level superstate of all other states.
 The root state’s name is always and uniquely the empty string `''`.
 An empty-string selector may be used by an object to change its current state to the root state, so as to exhibit the object’s default behavior.